JouleCai/geospacelab/README.md

 Please install the packages above, if needed.

+Note: The package is currently pre-released.
+The installation methods may be changed in the future.

 ### 4. First-time startup and basic configuration
-Some basic configuration will be made with the first-time import of the package.
-Following the messages prompted in the python console, the first thing is to set the root directory for storing the data.
+Some basic configurations will be made with the first-time import of the package.
+Following the messages prompted in the python console, the first configuration is to set the root directory for storing the data.

-Also, when importing modules to access the online Madrigal database, it will ask for the inputs of user's full name, email, and affiliation.
+When the modules to access the online Madrigal database is imported,  it will ask for the inputs of user's full name, email, and affiliation.

 The user's configuration can be found from the *__toml__* file below:
 ```
 [your_home_directory]/.geospacelab/config.toml
 ```
 The user can set or change the preferences in the configuration file.
 For example, to change the root directory for storing the data, modify or add the lines in "config.toml":
 ```toml
 [datahub]
 data_root_dir = "YOUR_ROOT_DIR"